rhshah/PIe/docs/_docs/01-quick-start-guide.md

 #### To view the content of the package

-Go to PIe github page https://github.com/NorthwellHealth-HumanGenomics/PIe
+Go to PIe github page: <https://github.com/NorthwellHealth-HumanGenomics/PIe>

 #### Here is how to install these tools without sudo rights